 - Beast Machines had its own Grand Finale, changing Cybertron in a way that inspired controversy and death threats.

 - Transformers Animated managed to wrap up nearly all the remaining plot threads in "Endgame".
 Megatron makes his final assault and is thwarted by the combined efforts of the Autobots, and we finally get the Optimus Prime/Megatron beatdown we've been waiting three seasons to see.
 The fact that Optimus returns to Cybertron with the Magnus Hammer and what appears to be the Matrix also indicates that he might become the next Magnus.
-And, Prowl and Starscream both die.
-And Blackarachnia and Waspinator are both left for dead in an unknown jungle.
-And Thundercracker, Skywarp, Slipstream, Soundwave, Laserbeak, Lockdown, Team Chaar, and the Constructicons are all probably still at large.
+And Prowl and Starscream both die.
+The biggest hook left hanging was Sari's mysterious origin, although there are plenty of minor villains unaccounted for.

 - Transformers Cybertron had a nice wrap-up too.
 The Unicron Singularity destroyed, Galvatron slain, and Cybertron more beautiful than ever before.
 The Space Bridge Project is begun again, and many adventures through the credits montage, ending in Coby and Lori's wedding.